Veselí nad Lužnicí: Administrative division

+Etymology

+The word veselí means 'mirth', 'merriment'.
+It was a frequent name of newly founded settlements, which were given this name to ensure that its inhabitants would always be happy and joyful.

 Geography

 Veselí nad Lužnicí is located about 25 km south of Tábor and 27 km northeast of České Budějovice.
 It lies at the confluence of the Lužnice and Nežárka rivers.

-Veselí nad Lužnicí is situated on the northern edge of the Třeboň Basin and is known for its fish ponds and pine forests.
+Veselí nad Lužnicí is situated on the northern edge of the Třeboň Basin and is known for its fishponds and pine forests.
 There are five artificial lakes south of the town, used for recreational purposes; these were created between 1952 and 1986 by flooding former gravel and sand quarries.
 An educational trail runs around them.

 Horusický pond, the second largest pond in the country with an area of 415 ha, lies southwest of the town.
-The southern part of the municipal territory lies in the Třeboňsko Protected Landscape Area, which was declared an UNESCO biosphere reserve.
+The southern part of the municipal territory lies in the Třeboňsko Protected Landscape Area, which was declared a UNESCO biosphere reserve.

 History

-The town was first mentioned in 1259 as a hamlet and a redoubt on the salt road from Austria to Prague.
+The first written mention of Veselí is from 1259, when it was a hamlet and a redoubt on the salt road from Austria to Prague.
 King Charles IV gave it the status of a town in 1362.
 In the 15th century, the town saw many fires and was looted by the Hussites.
-It was Peter Vok of Rosenberg, a famous fish pond founder and supporter, who let the town grow again a hundred years later.
+It was Peter Vok of Rosenberg, a famous fishpond founder and supporter, who let the town grow again a hundred years later.

-The Thirty Years' War (1618–1648) damaged the town badly again – with only 69 people remaining.
+The Thirty Years' War (1618–1648) damaged the town badly again, with only 69 people remaining.
 New development came with the Schwarzenberg dynasty in the second half of the 17th century.
-Veselí stayed in their possession until the end of the World War I in 1918.
+Veselí stayed in their possession until the end of World War I in 1918.

 It was originally two separate towns – Veselí nad Lužnicí and Mezimostí nad Nežárkou (a town since 1908).
 They were joined in 1943 to make one town under the present name.